mattnicholson/viet-theme/src/theme/README.md

 ## Extending and Accessing the theme

-For a page to make use of the theme functionality, you just need to extend the base theme...
+For a page to make use of the theme functionality, you just need to extend the base theme, and put some content in its `body` block...

 `page.njk`: